For a listing of our Donor Benefits, click here!

 CPT has built a reputation on producing and presenting new work that consistently represents a range of styles that are not typically produced at most theatres in the region.
 And this aesthetic diversity extends to how plays are made.
 While our season often includes some conventionally-created work—plays written by a single playwright in advance of rehearsals—much of our core work is developed collaboratively by an ensemble of creative and performing artists.
 Ensemble-devised work includes many different kinds of processes and this work delivers finished performances in a wide variety of styles.

-Our experience with ensemble-based devising caught the attention of the National New Play Network, an alliance of non-profit professional theatres that champions the development, production and continued life of new plays.
-In 2014, Cleveland Public Theatre was made a “core member” of the NNPN, and we look forward to collaborating with our partners in the evolving conversation around devised approaches to theatre-making, and supporting artists who work in this way.
+Our experience with ensemble-based devising caught the attention of the National New Play Network (NNPN), an alliance of professional theatres that collaborate in innovative ways to develop, produce, and extend the life of new plays.
+In 2014, Cleveland Public Theatre was made a “core member” of NNPN, and we look forward to collaborating with our partners in the evolving conversation around devised approaches to theatre-making, and supporting artists who work in this way.

 As a founder of the Gordon Square Arts District, we have catalyzed exponential growth in our neighborhood.
 As an investor in Cleveland Public Theatre, you become part of this collaborative community.
 The GSAD has received national recognition for its innovative public-private partnership that has revitalized a historically blighted urban area.
 Since the formation of the GSAD in 2007, 75+ new businesses have opened in our neighborhood, creating jobs and stimulating private sector investment, as well as drawing other culture-oriented businesses, restaurants, and new housing construction.
 In fall 2012, the National Endowment for the Arts’ Creative Placemaking publication commended the Gordon Square Arts District for its work to achieve neighborhood-wide goals and increase economic development.